Organ Sonatas (Mendelssohn): Reception

-The sonatas demand good standards of pitch and touch from the organ and also a satisfactory pedalboard.
+The Organ Sonatas demand good standards of pitch and touch from the organ and also a satisfactory pedalboard.
 Few English instruments were adequately equipped in these respects at the time, which probably explains the slow growth in interest in the pieces in Britain.
 Mendelssohn himself refused to play them when invited to do so at the Birmingham Festival of 1846, writing from Leipzig to his friend Ignaz Moscheles: [T]he last time I passed through Birmingham the touch of the organ appeared to me so heavy that I could not venture to perform upon it in public.
 If however it is materially improved I shall be happy to play one of my sonatas; but I should not wish this to be announced before I had tried the organ myself.